apache/cordova-docs/www/_posts/2020-06-13-plugins-release.md

 ### InAppBrowser

-### cordova-common
+### Splash Screen

-Cordova-iOS Platform 6.x will have splash screen integrated and no longer needs the plugin.
-This releas prevents the plugin from being added to the iOS 6.x platform.
+In the Cordova-iOS 6.x platform, the splash screen feature has been integrated into its core and no longer needs this plugin.
+This release prevents the plugin from being added to the iOS 6.x platform.

 * [GH-261](https://github.com/apache/cordova-plugin-splashscreen/pull/261) chore: add `cordova-ios` requirement <6.0.0